-Soon, he was summoned in with an offer: Would Castro be interested in being the Mariners' interim hitting coach?
+The changes involved the team's coaches and the Mariners had an offer for Castro: Would Castro be interested in being the Mariners' interim hitting coach?

-"I said absolutely," Castro recalled last month to The Greatest 21 Days.
+"I said absolutely," Castro recalled in September 2014 to The Greatest 21 Days.
 "I was there three-and-a-half to four months.
 That was a great experience working with these big league hitters."

 Castro also got his first look at major league life after more than three decades in the game as both a player and a coach.
 He'd spent 14 of those years as a player, making AAA, but not the majors.